Arming the Union through Innovation, Genius, and Agency

 armory from August 1861 to 1864, when he was appointed Chief of Ordnance.20) By 1865, the Armory was

-the largest arms factory in the world and produced around 300,000 arms per year at full capacity.
+the largest arms factory in the world and produced around 300,000 arms per year at full capacity.22 Below

 is part of a front-page article that appeared in the Cincinnati Gazette on Friday Morning, April 26, 1861: